kubernetes-sigs/cluster-api/gcp-deployer/README.md

 Right now, the startup scripts must be bash scripts.
 There is a set of environment variables that is concatenated to the beginning of the startup script.
 You can find them [here](../cloud/google/metadata.go) and use them in your startup script as needed.

+## Contributing
+Please see the [contributing guide](CONTRIBUTING.md) for information on how you can get involved.